rainlanguage/docs.rainprotocol.xyz/docs/guides/Frontend/using-the-sdk-to-deploy-your-first-rain-contract.md

 }
 ```

-Let's not talk too much about what is happening here, but `npx serve`, which you can use to run the example will be using this configuration in order to run the project.
+Let's not talk too much about what is happening here, but with the [`npx serve`][npx] command, you can run the example which will be using this configuration file.

 Next let's create `index.html`: